GitCauble/FP4-proposal/README.md

 ## Group Responsibilities
-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

 ### Ryan Cauble
 will write the code that creates the database and the code that generates the results visually.